LinKenCong/kyrie-dao-core/README.md

 ## Features

-- Creation of a decentralized autonomous organization (DAO)
+- Create a decentralized autonomous organization (DAO) that restricts governance identity accounts.
-- Utilization of the ERC721 protocol for creating a special smart contract account
+- Utilize the ERC6551 protocol to create a smart contract account for flexible management of assets.
-- Flexible management of DAO assets
-- Binding of DAO's NFT (ERC721) with the smart contract account
+- Bind the DAO's NFTs (ERC721) with the ERC6551 accounts.
-- DAO member authentication for governance voting
-- Ability to hold other blockchain digital assets
+- The ERC6551 accounts are capable of holding other blockchain digital assets.
+- Each member of the DAO has only one vote in governance proposals.

 ## Usage Instructions